 I often find myself in my former hometown of Heidelberg, especially if I’m in the country during the final quarter of the year.
 When the sun is out, there’s a slight breeze blowing down the Neckar river, a sensation complementing the sight of autumn’s colours from the thick patchwork of dying leaves on trees and illuminated stately mansions lining the river.
 The photo above shows the view east from the Alte Brücke (Old Bridge); in the distance are the Schleuse (locks) controlling boat traffic up and down the Neckar river.

 Disclosure: No Connection, Unpaid, My Own Opinions.
 I have not received money for writing this content and I have no material connection to the city of Heidelberg.
 Access to public transport was kindly provided by Heidelberg Marketing and the RNV (Rhein-Neckar-Verkehr) regional transport authority.
-I made the photo above in Heidelberg, Germany, on 25 November 2014 with the Canon 6D camera and EF 24-105 L-lens with the following settings: 1/250s, f/14, ISO400, 24mm focal length.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-6li.
+I made the photo above in Heidelberg, Germany, on 25 November 2014 with the Canon 6D camera, 24-105 glass, and the following settings: 1/250-sec, f/14, ISO400, and 24mm focal length.
+This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-6li.